mothur/mothur.github.io/_wiki/cluster.split.md

-If there is an algorithm that you would like to see implemented, please consider either contributing to the mothur project or contacting the developers and we\'ll see what we can do.
+If there is an algorithm that you would like to see implemented, please consider either contributing to the mothur project or contacting the developers and we'll see what we can do.
 The opticlust algorithm is the default option.
 For this tutorial you should download the [ Final.zip](https://mothur.s3.us-east-2.amazonaws.com/wiki/final.zip) file and decompress it.